 Help Interactive Shell

 In this interactive help shell, we can type some text related to the help topic.
-In the following case, we will type “string” and press enter which will provide Name, Module Reference, Description, Classes, Functions, Data, File information about the string.
+In the following case, we will type “string” and press enter which will provide Name, Module Reference, Description, Classes, Functions, Data, and File information about the string.

 Access Help Information

-The help() method can be used inside the Python script but the easiest and popular way to use it from the Python Interactive Shell.
-The help() method returns the help information as a Linux man page which contains Name, Module Reference, Description, Classes, Functions, Data, File.
+The help() method can be used inside the Python script but the easiest and most popular way to use it is from the Python Interactive Shell.
+The help() method returns the help information as a Linux man page which contains Name, Module Reference, Description, Classes, Functions, Data, and File.
 Below we can directly pass the “string” term to the help method which will show “string” help information.